jamis/csmazes/README.md

   generate a series of mazes with the same original seed.
 If used, this should be an instance of MersenneTwister (defined in mersenne.coffee), or should at least conform to the same interface.
+* **padded** : if true, adds space around each cell.
+The default is false.
+* **weave** : if true, generates a "weave" maze (where passages move over and under other passages).
+This is not supported by all algorithms.
+For best results, use with **padded** set to true.

 Advanced Usage
 --------------